Learn Data Science straight from the experts through Northeastern University’s Professional Topics.

 Registration now open for Introduction to Search!

-> Introduction To Search (starting in January 2018)
+> Introduction To Search (January 18)

 Introduces the foundational concepts of search and how to search large amounts of unstructured data.
 Topics include basic architecture, retrieval models, indexing, querying and ranking, evaluation, and applications.
 Audiences for this course include developers, computer scientists, data scientists, and engineers.
 Students should possess a comprehensive background in algorithms.

 Other Professional Topics Coming Soon

 > Deep Learning (February 10 and 17 | 9:00 a.m to 5:00 p.m)